Jameshunter1/React-Info-App/README.md

 # React-Info-App
-A React Info App developed with Vite
+A React Facts App styled using a provided Figma file deployed with Vite